What is it?

 4. Program your survey

 Next, you’ll need to choose an online tool to run your survey.
-Read more about this in the software and technology for surveys guide.
 Once you have chosen your online tool, you’ll need to add your survey questions (from Step 1).
 Additional help and resources can be found on your online tool’s website.

 If you’re using a paper survey, you’ll need to do this step in a word processing program such as Microsoft Word.